Biden restricting Nicaraguans, Cubans and Haitians at border - NewsBreak

 But Venezuelans were seen far less after Mexico agreed on Oct.
 12 to begin accepting those expelled from the United States.
 They were stopped 7,931 times, down 64% from 22,045 in October.

-Venezuelans have said the changes have been difficult, particularly with finding a sponsor who has the financial resources to demonstrate the ability to support them.
-And even if they find a sponsor, sometimes they delay their arrival because they don’t have the economic resources to pay for the flight to travel to the U.S. Other times, the Venezuelan passport that they need to come is expired, and they cannot afford to pay for the renewal.

-Many Venezuelans who want to come to the U.S. face economic difficulties, do not have a job or do not earn enough money to support their families in their country.
-Sometimes they delay their trip to leave money for them to survive, or just one of them can come to the U.S. hoping to find a job and send money to the rest of the family, while they get some stability before bringing the rest.

-Meanwhile, border officials are also creating an online appointment portal to help reduce wait times at U.S. ports of entry for those coming legally.
+Meanwhile, Border officials are also launching an online appointment portal to help reduce wait times at U.S. ports of entry for those coming legally.
 It will allow people to set up an appointment to come and ask to be allowed into the country.

-Associated Press writers Rebecca Santana in Washington, Gisela Salomon in Miami and Elliot Spagat in San Diego contributed to this report.
+Associated Press writers Rebecca Santana in Washington and Elliot Spagat in San Diego contributed to this report.

 Comments / 0